I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Learning is the key pathway for us to know God and restore His image.
 Without learning, we drift away from God.

-- Learning keeps our minds clear and active, avoiding diseases associated with laziness (such as Alzheimer's).
-It prevents us from thinking we have already attained, but rather encourages continuous pursuit.
+- Learning keeps our minds sharp and active, avoiding diseases associated with laziness (such as Alzheimer's).
+It prevents us from thinking we have already attained, but rather to pursue continuously.

 The Importance of Growth and the Core of Shepherding